Rheumatic fever: Epidemiology

-Disability-adjusted life year for rheumatic heart disease per 100,000 inhabitants in 2004.

 About 33 million people are affected by rheumatic heart disease with an additional 47 million having asymptomatic damage to their heart valves.
 As of 2010 globally it resulted in 345,000 deaths, down from 463,000 in 1990.

 In Western countries, rheumatic fever has become fairly rare since the 1960s, probably due to the widespread use of antibiotics to treat streptococcus infections.
 While it has been far less common in the United States since the beginning of the 20th century, there have been a few outbreaks since the 1980s.
 The disease is most common among Indigenous Australians (particularly in central and northern Australia), Māori, and Pacific Islanders, and is also common in Sub-Saharan Africa, Latin America, the Indian subcontinent, and North Africa.

+Australia

+Rheumatic heart disease disproportionately affects Aboriginal and Torres Strait Islander Australians, particularly those living in remote and very remote communities.
+Among Indigenous Australians in the Northern Territory, the prevalence of RHD is approximately 3,005 per 100,000, representing one of the highest documented rates of RHD globally.
+At 31 December 2024, 7,510 people were recorded on RHD registers across Queensland, Western Australia, South Australia, and the Northern Territory, of whom 78% were First Nations people.
+The median age of First Nations people with RHD is 33.5 years, considerably younger than the median age of 61.4 years among non-Indigenous Australians with the condition.
+Key risk factors in remote Indigenous communities include household overcrowding, inadequate housing conditions, and limited access to primary healthcare.
+In the decade from 2012 to 2021, incidence rates of acute rheumatic fever among First Nations people increased from 84 per 100,000 to 119 per 100,000 across Queensland, Western Australia, South Australia and the Northern Territory combined.
+Secondary prophylaxis adherence remains critically low, with studies in Far North Queensland demonstrating adequate adherence in fewer than 25% of eligible patients.
+In response, the Australian Government released the RHD Endgame Strategy in 2020, targeting the elimination of RHD in Australia by 2031 through coordinated prevention, treatment, and community-based programs.

 Rheumatic fever primarily affects children between the ages of 5 and 17 years and occurs approximately 20 days after strep throat.
 In up to a third of cases, the underlying strep infection may not have caused any symptoms.

 The rate of development of rheumatic fever in individuals with untreated strep infection is estimated to be 3%.
 The incidence of recurrence with a subsequent untreated infection is substantially greater (about 50%).
 The rate of development is far lower in individuals who have received antibiotic treatment.
 People who have had a case of rheumatic fever have a tendency to develop flare-ups with repeated strep infections.